 Analysis of Poem "Hope" Is The Thing With Feathers by Emily Dickinson

-Emily Dickinson and Hope Is The Thing With Feathers
+Emily Dickinson And A Summary of Hope Is The Thing With Feathers

 "Hope" Is The Thing With Feathers is one of the best known of Emily Dickinson's poems.
 An extended metaphor, it likens the concept of hope to a feathered bird that is permanently perched in the soul of every human.
 There it sings, never stopping in its quest to inspire.

 Emily Dickinson wrote this poem in 1862, a prolific year for her poetry, one of nearly 1800 poems she penned during her lifetime.
 Only seven of these were published while she was still alive.
 Her sister Lavinia collected and helped publish all of her poems after Emily's death in 1886.

 The Belle of Amherst, so called, remains an enigma.
 Her poetry was highly original but was dismissed or simply misunderstood when she sent her work out for appraisal or publication.
 It was only after she had passed away and her poems circulated more widely that critics began to appreciate her genius.

 Her poems, together with those of Walt Whitman, were pioneering works that pointed the way to a new and refreshing era of poetry in the English speaking world.

 Emily Dickinson seems to have been a recluse for most of her adult life, living at the family home, only rarely venturing out.
 Quiet and timid, she never married or actively sought a permanent relationship, despite correspondence with several older men she viewed as her protectors.

 Her poetry however reflects a lively, imaginative and dynamic inner world; she was able to capture universal moments in a simple sentence, create metaphors that have stood the test of time.

 Hope Is The Thing With Feathers stands out as a reminder to all - no matter the circumstances each and every one of us has this entity within that is always there to help us out, by singing.